TheThirdOne/random-sorting/README.md

 ### FireFox's Implementation

+*Note*: More recent versions of Firefox have a slighlty different sorting algorithm.

 Just a quick reminder/reference, this is what the graphs for Firefox looked like.

 |   n   |     10     |     30     |     50     |     100     |     300     |